rust-lang/rfcs/text/0000-deref-move.md

 ## Copy behaviour is unintuitive in generic cases

-If a type has nontrivial/side-effectful `defer_move`, it may be slightly confusing why it is not used for `Copy` types in non-generic code, but is used in generic code.
+If a type has nontrivial/side-effectful `deref_move`, it may be slightly confusing why it is not used for `Copy` types in non-generic code, but is used in generic code.